psm9640/woocommerce-free-gifts-table/README.md

-# Move Free Gifts for WooCommerce gift table above the WooCommerce cart table
+# Move Free Gifts for WooCommerce gift table above the WooCommerce cart table DEPRECATED

 Free Gifts for WooCommerce is a plugin that allows you to offer various types of gifts/free products within WooCommerce. https://woocommerce.com/products/free-gifts-for-woocommerce/